Tadessejemal1/Awosome-Books-ES6/README.md

 # Description

 > A simple website containing a list of books that can be modified through adding or removing a book
+> Re-create Awesome books app using ES6 syntax
+> Divide the code into modules

 ## Built With